CiE-CS: CiE Conference Organisation Guidelines

 Guidelines for organizing a CiE conference

 The conference series CiE-CS ("Computability in Europe") is an interdisciplinary annual conference series promoting the development of computability-related science, ranging over mathematics, computer science, and applications in various natural and engineering sciences such as physics and biology.
 The conference scope also includes the study of philosophy and history of computing as it relates to questions of computability.
-The conference series is linked to the informal network CiE and run by a Steering Committee that selects locations for the annual conferences.
-CiE conferences typically take place in the second half of June of each year.
+The conference series is linked to the Association CiE and run by a Steering Committee that selects locations for the annual conferences.
+CiE conferences typically take place end of June / beginning of July of each year.

 In the following, we describe the organisation of the conference CiE n where n refers to the year in which the conference is organized.
-In particular n-1 refers to the year before the conference, n+1 to the year after the conference etc.
+In particular n-1 refers to the year before the conference, n-2 to the year two years before the conference etc.

 The Programme Committee